-The Vršič Pass is a high mountain pass at an elevation of 1.611m (5,285ft) above the sea level, located across the Julian Alps in northwestern Slovenia.
-The cobbles road to the summit is one of the highest roads in the country.
+Vršič Pass is a high mountain pass at an elevation of 1.611m (5,285ft) above the sea level, located across the Julian Alps in northwestern Slovenia.
+The cobblestoned road to the summit is one of the highest roads in the country.

 The road to reach the summit is known as Ruska cesta ("Russian Road"), renamed in July 2006 to honor the Russian prisoners of war that were forced to build it.
 The mountain road from Kranjska Gora (810m) across Vrisic (1,611m) to Log v Trenti (620m) spans 24 kilometres of 50 hairpin bends, 24 on the Kraniska Gora side and 26 on the Trenta side of the pass.
 Each turn is numbered.
 This trip doesn’t allow any moment of distraction and there’s no room for overtaking.
 After reaching the pass, going to Kranjska Gora, the road is more crowded, guaranteeing scenic alpine views.
 The road hasn’t much traffic, because people who want to travel to Kranjska Gora, prefer to use the Austrian way, in a wider toll road.
-Just off the main road, on the north side of the pass, at an elevation of around 1,200 m, there is the Russian Orthodox chapel, built by the Russian POWs to commemorate their comrades dead during the road construction.
-It’s one of the highest roads of the country.
+Just off the main road, on the north side of the pass, at an elevation of around 1,200 m, there is a Russian Orthodox chapel, built by the Russian POWs to commemorate their comrades dead during the road construction.

 Starting from Trenta, the ascent is 11.82 km long.
 Over this distance, the elevation gain is 993 meters.
 The average percentage is 8.4 %.
 The road was built in 1915 by Russian prisoners of war on the order of the Austro-Hungarian authorities to facilitate access to Kranjska Gora.
 During its building, in March 1916, an avalanche buried a prisoner of war camp, killing over 300 prisoners and a Russian Chapel, built in a typical Russian design, was built by the remaining prisoners in memory of those who died.